-Just months ago, your "rock star" employee was highly engaged, dedicated and extremely productive, they were positive, charismatic, and easy to get along with.
+Just months ago, your new "rock star" employees were highly engaged in their jobs, dedicated and extremely productive, they were positive, charismatic, and easy to get along with.
 But recently you’ve noticed their mood changing and a slight decline in their performance.
 In their communications and body language, they come across as defensive, abrupt, even angry at times.
-In meetings and one-on-ones they seem distracted and impatient, like they’d rather be somewhere else.
+In meetings and one-on-ones with other people they seem distracted and impatient, like they’d rather be somewhere else.

 After a big win—landing an account, shipping a project, making a sale—everyone seems happy but the employee behind the success.
 It’s almost heartbreaking that, as you stop to congratulate and thank them for their hard work and dedication, they will shrug and act as if they had nothing to do with it.
-They’re so focused on tackling the next big challenge that they fail to take time out to celebrate their amazing achievements.
+They’re so focused on tackling the next big challenge that they fail to take time out to celebrate their amazing personal achievements.

 Everybody has a rough night once in a while.
 But if your star employee frequently comes in late, yawns or nods off in meetings, or adopts a distant, sleepy stare, there could be greater problems to consider.
 Insomnia is a symptom of anxiety, which is a major contributor to burnout.
 In stressful times, especially during a national or global crisis, anxiety is almost unavoidable, and it can make employee burnout even worse.